On Uniqueness of Submaximally Symmetric Vector Ordinary Differential Equations of C-Class: Cartan geometries and vector ODEs of C-class

 As shown in \cite{CDT2020}, the notion of C-class can be concretely reformulated in terms of fundamental invariants for vector ODEs \eqref{ODE} of order $\ge 3$ described below, which comprise the harmonic curvature of the geometry.
-We then have the following characterization of the C-class given in \cite[Thms 4.1 \& 4.2]{CDT2020}: \begin{thm} A vector ODE \eqref{ODE} of order $\geq 3$ is of C-class if and only if all of its generalized Wilczynski invariants vanish. \end{thm}
+We then have the following characterization of the C-class given in~\cite[Theorems~4.1 and~4.2]{CDT2020}: \begin{Theorem} A vector ODE \eqref{ODE} of order $\geq 3$ is of C-class if and only if all of its generalized Wilczynski invariants vanish. \end{Theorem}